 Seals have fascinated humans for centuries.
 With their big soulful eyes and natural curiosity it’s easy to see why they feature heavily in the songs and folklore of.
-Spotting a seal lounging on a beach or frolicking in the sea is a fantastic experience and the best place to do that in is at the seal sanctuary on in .
+Spotting a seal lounging on a beach or frolicking in the sea is a fantastic experience.
+One of the best place to do that in is at the seal sanctuary on in .

 Although seals can be spotted all along the coastline of seal colony at Vatnsnes peninsula is among the best viewing sites in the country.
-Surrounded by the breathtaking beauty of the three public seal viewing sites, Illugastaðir and Svalbarð, opened and maintained by the Icelandic Seal Centre, offer fantastic opportunities to watch these beautiful creatures in their natural habitat.
-The best time to arrive is two hours on either side of the low tide as that is the time when the seals like to rest and relax on the stones around the beach. also has a lot to offer besides the seals, there are lovely cottages and farm cafés where you can grab refreshments in the company of the friendly locals and the rock formation at , with its peculiar elephant shape, should be familiar to anyone who’s ever googled pictures of .the
+Surrounded by the breathtaking beauty of the three public seal viewing sites, , Illugastadir and Svalbard, offer fantastic opportunities to watch these beautiful creatures in their natural habitat.
+These are open and maintained by the Icelandic Seal Centre.
+The best time to arrive is two hours on either side of the low tide.
+This is the time when the seals like to rest and relax on the stones around the beach. also has a lot to offer besides the seals.
+There are lovely cottages and farm cafés where you can grab refreshments in the company of the friendly locals.
+Not forgetting the rock formation at , with its peculiar elephant shape.
+It should be familiar to anyone who’s ever googled pictures of .the

 At the nearby town of Hvammstangi is the Icelandic Seal Center, a recommended stop for the serious seal enthusiast.
-There they have interactive exhibitions on seals around , as well as the other wildlife around the area and a window into their research lab where they analyse samples and further the research of seals and whales.
-As well as the exhibitions, the knowledgeable staff will point you to the best spots and times to see the seals, and introduce you to the code of conduct for seal watching, as it is important to remember that we are visitors in their home and make sure that we don’t disturb them in any way.
+There you can visit the interactive exhibitions on seals around , as well as the other wildlife around the area.
+Even take a peek into the window of the research lab where scientist analyse samples and further the research of seals and whales.
+As well as the exhibitions, the knowledgeable staff will point you to the best spots and times to see the seals.
+They will also introduce you to the code of conduct for seal watching.
+It is important to remember that we are visitors in their home and make sure that we don’t disturb them in any way.
 The Center’s aim is to build an ethical and sustainable seal watching industry in .
-Every year between July and August, they hold The Great Seal Count, a census of the harbour seals made possible by the participation of volunteers, mainly tourist.
+Every year between July and August, they hold The Great Seal Count, a census of the harbor seals.
+This is made possible by the participation of volunteers, mainly tourist.
 Anyone can sign up to help and this is a great opportunity to get to know more about the seals and their way of life.

 These incredible creatures are a huge part of life inand seal watching is fast becoming one of the most popular activities for visitors wanting to experience the seals in stunning environments barely touched by man.
 This can be a once in a lifetime experience.
 Just remember to show them respect and don’t be charmed by any beautiful women on the beach!